viur-framework/viur-docs/source/intro.rst

 Introduction
 ============
-**ViUR** is an application development framework that focuses on cloud-based information systems implemented on top of the `Google AppEngine™`_.
+**ViUR** is an application development framework that focuses on cloud-based information systems implemented on top of the `Google AppEngine™`_ (GAE).

 ViUR is designed to enable applications which are simple, clear, flexible, extendible, versatile, high-scalable and easy-to-use.
 To fit the